jimburton/scrabble/chapters/Chapter1.md

 ## Dealing with blanks

-When a blank tile is played the player nominates a letter that the blank should stand for, and the blank tile keeps that value for the rest of the game.
+When a blank tile is played the player nominates a letter that the blank should stand for and it keeps that value for the rest of the game.
 The blank contributes zero to the score.

 There are several ways we could deal with blanks in the game.
 We could